-TAR is characterized by the Dark Triad of a lack of empathy, lack of accountability, and a Machiavellian approach in any relationship.
-Unsuspecting empathic people who have stepped in TAR are figuratively stuck in a dark, thick substance – composed of shame, blame, isolation, gaslighting, and trauma bonds – triggered by their own unresolved childhood wounds.
+Characterized by a lack of empathy and accountability – with a Machiavellian approach to relationships – TAR places unsuspecting, empathic people in a dark, thick substance of shame, blame, isolation, gaslighting, and trauma bonds triggered by adverse childhood experiences (ACEs).

-By joining TAR Anon™ and prioritizing your CPTSD recovery, you have reached a significant milestone – moving from victim to Survivor!
-The STAR represents the broken heart created by TAR and beginning the process of healing our lives from CPTSD.
-The golden stitches mend our broken hearts and symbolize the movement and journey dedicated to discovering our own authenticity.
-Reparenting ourselves, developing our own emotional self-regulation plan, and routinely practicing co-regulation can help us move forward with a new, healthier family of choice.
+By prioritizing your CPTSD recovery with TAR Anon®, you’ve moved from victim to Survivor!
+Our logo – the broken heart created by TAR mended by golden stitches – symbolizes the journey to discovering our own authenticity.
+Reparenting ourselves, and developing and routinely practicing an emotional self-regulation plan can help us move forward with a new, healthier family of choice.

 Step out of the fog into the light.
 Register with STAR Network and receive our monthly newsletter filled with information on recovery from Toxic Abusive Relationships (TAR).